chrisrickard/posts/201401022142_automate_your_dev_box.md

 ## Outro

-Scripting your development machine is definately an ever evolving beast.
-If you don't keep it up to date, it loses it's value quicky.
+Scripting your development machine is definitely an ever evolving beast - andf f you don't keep it up to date it loses it's value quicky.

-The tools I use above are a bit of a hodge-podge solution, and I am sure there may be better (radder) way.
-[Dotfiles](http://dotfiles.github.io/) are certainly something I need to spend time moving to, as they seem very powerful.
-But as a starting point - with the tools I have listed above my life is a bunch better than it once was!
+The tools I use above are a bit of a hodge-podge solution, and I am sure there may be better (radder) ways out there.
+[Dotfiles](http://dotfiles.github.io/) are certainly something I need to spend time looking in to as they seem very powerful.